janipalsamaki/blog-the-power-of-open-source-communities/README.md

 The target system is a modern [single-page application](https://en.wikipedia.org/wiki/Single-page_application) built with [React](https://reactjs.org/).

-Modern web apps are dynamic.
+Modern web apps are dynamic (/dʌɪˈnamɪk/: "characterized by constant change, activity, or progress").

 The views change on the fly.
 The HTML markup that defines the structure of those views is ever-mutating.
 Things happen immediately, almost immediately, after a while, and sometimes in no particular order ([asynchronously](<https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)>)).

-You need an automation tool capable of handling all that dynamic behavior.
+To automate a modern target application, you need a modern automation tool capable of handling all that dynamic behavior.

 ## The solution - Part I

 Let's see.
 [Playwright](https://playwright.dev/) seems promising.
-An open-source tool for browser automation that uses the multitude of open-source JavaScript projects out there to build something powerful.
+An open-source solution for browser automation that uses the multitude of open-source JavaScript projects out there to build something powerful.

 > "Playwright enables reliable end-to-end testing for modern web apps." - https://playwright.dev/